COVID-19 Information from The Miami Transplant Institute

 - Avoid touching your face, especially your eyes, nose, and mouth.

 - Stay away from sick people, including sick friends and family members, even if their symptoms are mild.

-- Stay away from people, including friends and family, who have recently traveled or been exposed to known COVID-19 patients, even if they do not have symptoms.
+- Stay away from people, including friends and family, who have recently been exposed to known COVID-19 patients, even if they do not have symptoms.

-- Greet others without physical contact – don’t shake hands, kiss, or hug.
+- Greet others without physical contact – avoid shaking hands, kissing, or hugging as much as possible.

 - Frequently clean and disinfect frequently touched objects and surfaces (tables, doorknobs, light switches, handles, desks, toilets, faucets, sinks, cell phones) using regular household cleaning supplies.

 - Avoid contact with frequently touched surfaces in public places such as elevator buttons, door handles, and handrails.
 Use a tissue or your sleeve to cover your hand.
 If you must touch something, wash your hands right away.

 - Have a supply of over-the-counter medicines, medical supplies, tissues, and other essentials in case of cough, fever and other symptoms.
 But call us before changing or adding any medications, including over-the-counter.